Quality of norms

 Quality of norms reflects both the number of score pairs used in norming (N) and their weighted mean correlation (r) with the object test:

-When selecting other tests for norming the object test, the threshold correlation is set so as to maximize the quality of norms; that is, it is set where the expression √N × r2 has its maximum.
-The result is that mainly tests with high correlations will be selected.
+When selecting other tests for norming the object test, the threshold correlation is normally set so as to maximize the quality of norms; that is, it is set where the expression √N × r2 has its maximum (for tests with little data, the threshold may be set lower though if there is too little data for norming otherwise).
+The result is that mainly tests with high correlations will be selected, but also a smaller number of tests with lower correlations.
+There has been some experimentation regarding whether the correlation should be squared or not, and it was decided to square, for with the unsquared correlation, a bit too many lower-quality tests and low-correlating tests would be included.

 The scaling to a number from 0 to 1 as previously employed has been abandoned for being too arbitrary; the divider had to be adjusted frequently as more data became available.